 The most common traditional design of these Kashan oriental rugs is a central medallion with corners on a field that can contain any number of curvilinear floral forms and sprays, vines, and arabesques.
-The design of Kashan rugs has remained pretty much unchanged for centuries and thus the Kashan is relatively easy to identify and fits well into our Study of Oriental Rugs by Design.
+The design of Kashan rugs has remained pretty much unchanged for centuries.

 The foundation of Kashan oriental rugs consists of cotton warps (top to bottom cords) and 2 shoots of cotton wefts (side to side cords), usually dyed blue.
 The first weft is thicker and straight and the second is thinner and sinuous.

 Kashan oriental rugs use the Persian or Senneh asymmetrical knot.
 The yarn is placed in a loop around one of the warps (up and down foundation cords) and remains loose under the other.
 The 2 ends emerge on either side of the warp.
 The Kashan rugs will open to the left.

 The ends are usually finished with a cotton kilim (a flat area of varying size woven at the end of the rug before the fringe is finished) combined with a knotted fringe.
 An alternating red and blue or yellow and blue weft pattern can sometimes be found in the kilim.

 The sides are finished with a single cord overcast in wool.

 pile is composed of tightly woven wool and is usually clipped